 William McCarthy is a Professor of Accounting and Information Systems at Michigan State University.
 Professor McCarthy's research interests center on the application of knowledge-based systems, object orientation, and database theories to the problems of building better accounting systems.
 His 1982 paper on REA

-(Resource-Event-Agent) accounting systems was given the first "Seminal Contribution to the Accounting Information Systems Literature Award" by the AAA in 1996, and his present research focuses on (1) the development of REA enterprise ontologies, (2) the use of independent-view REA models in open value networks (OVN) and blockchain environments, and (3) the development of component-based information system architectures with REA business process patterns and their integration with OVNs.
+(Resource-Event-Agent) accounting systems was given the first "Seminal Contribution to the Accounting Information Systems Literature Award" by the American Accounting Association (AAA) in 1996, and his present interests focus on (1) the development of REA enterprise ontologies, (2) the use of independent-view REA models in open value networks (OVN) and blockchain environments, and (3) the development of component-based information system architectures with REA business process patterns and their integration with OVNs.
 His research has been supported by the National Science Foundation and by multiple accounting firms.
-An overview of his REA research, given in a September 2016 speech to the American Accounting Association, is available here:http://aaahq.org/Meetings/2016/Accounting-Is-Big-Data-Conference/Video-Gallery/AIBD-Video-10-Public
+Two keynote presentations of his REA research work are given here ( https://vimeo.com/528375627

-Professor McCarthy has been instrumental in establishing and maintaining the accounting information systems track within the masters program at MSU, a track that continues to enjoy a high degree of placement and acceptance from accounting, consulting, and industrial firms around the country.
+Professor McCarthy has been instrumental in establishing and maintaining the accounting information systems track within the accounting masters program at MSU, a track that continues to enjoy a high degree of placement and acceptance from accounting, consulting, and industrial firms around the country.
 For his teaching efforts there, he has been given student-selected teaching awards from the Masters in Accounting and from the Broad MBA programs.
 In 2003, he was given the American Accounting Association's "Innovation in Accounting Education Award" for his role in developing semantic modeling approaches to teaching accounting information systems.
 He has supervised nine doctoral dissertations, including the 1994, 1995, 1996, and 1999 national AIS award winners.
 He has also served as an invited participant and faculty opponent on doctoral committees in Canada, Finland, Australia, Belgium, and Austria.